This committee develops projects to help people locally, regionally and internationally. This is accomplished by:

 Outreach offers congregational volunteers an opportunity to make dinner, one Sunday per month, for homeless youth living at the Boys and Girls Club shelter called Avenue 15.

-We work to provide dinners (September thru to June).
-The dates are set with Avenue 15’s Nutritionist, and the meals are organized by St. Thomas volunteers.
+We prepare dinners and the join with youth and staff to engage in conversation and share the meal.
 The shelter is always in need of unused makeup, toiletries, condoms, feminine hygiene products and gently used clothing, footwear and stuffed animals.

 Please consider spending a Sunday afternoon to help cook a dinner or if you have items to donate, please contact Hope Cochran through the office.